mejan/miniRegexParser/README.md

 id is either a number or letter that most be fond.

-id1+id2  means to find either id1 or id2 (left most).
+expr1+expr2  means to find either id1 or id2 (left most).

-() is used to search as it's own expresion.
+(expr) is used to search as it's own expresion.

 BNF